 Basketball England has a responsibility to provide a safe infrastructure for children and young people in the game and ensuring that no one who is barred from working with children is in a trusted position in our sport is essential.

 Carrying out the right checks, and making sure officials, are educated in spotting indicators of abuse and neglect and your responsibilities in reporting concerns, can only serve to ensure that more young people can have positive experience.

 These requirements have been introduced in line with Government guidance, Sport Sector guidance and advice from the Child Protection in Sport Unit at the NSPCC.

-If you have something on your DBS certificate, unless you have been barred from working with children, this does not automatically exclude you from working as an official.
+If you have something on your DBS certificate, unless you have been barred from working with children, this does not automatically exclude you from working with children.

-Basketball England is very fair, and we assess each person on their merit whilst ensuring the safety of children is paramount.
 You will be asked to send your original certificate to us by ‘signed for’ recorded delivery or meet with your Regional Welfare Officer to enable us to check the certificate’s authenticity and conduct a risk assessment.
-We will take into account your age at the time of any incident, the nature of the incident, the time expired since the incident, any disposal given by the courts and other relevant information.
 You may be asked to submit references and take part in an interview.
 To speed up this process, you can provide a statement in advance.

 If you are worried about the process in any way, please get in touch.

 For further information or to start your DBS check, please contact email@example.com

 Safer Recruitment is essential for all staff and volunteers across the game, regardless of the level of competition.